prathamkchandra/prathamkchandra/README.md

 <h3>🚀 About Me</h3>

-🌱 I’m currently diving deep into React and Next.js, and exploring modern web frameworks.
+🌱 I’m currently diving deep into React.js and Next.js, and exploring modern web frameworks ad technologies.

 👯 I’m actively looking to collaborate on exciting open-source projects.